mhx/dwarfs/man/dwarfs.md

 `dwarfs` is the FUSE driver for DwarFS, a highly compressed, read-only file system.
 As such, it's similar to file systems like SquashFS, cramfs or CromFS, but it has some distinct features.
-For a comparison, see [COMPARISON].

 Other than that, it's pretty straightforward to use.
 Once you've created a file system image using mkdwarfs(1), you can mount it with: